Structure and enumeration of (3+1)-free posets: Acknowledgements

 \section{Acknowledgements}

 This work grew out of a working session of the algebraic combinatorics group at LaCIM with active participation from Chris Berg, Franco Saliola, Luis Serrano, and the authors.
 It was facilitated by computer exploration using various types of mathematical software, including Sage~\cite{sage} and its algebraic combinatorics features developed by the Sage-Combinat community~\cite{sage-combinat}.
-In addition, the authors would like to thank Joel Brewster Lewis for several conversations and suggesting looking at asymptotics and Mark Skandera and Yan X Zhang for helpful discussions.
+In addition, the authors would like to thank Joel Brewster Lewis for several conversations and suggesting looking at asymptotics, Mark Skandera and Yan X Zhang for helpful discussions, and the anonymous referee for comments which led to substantial improvements of this paper.